KCL-Machine-Learning/face_recognition/README.md

 The dataset is small and FaceLoader is not very effective at the moment making the training very slow and not very accurate.

+#### Face Loader Preloading 100 batches

+Modified Face Loader to preload every 100 batches, where to create the full dataset for the 200 batch it randomly picks 100 persons (in our case it will repeat 8 different person randomly)

+Afterwards for each person it form pairs for one batch of data, half of it randomly paired with an image of itself and another half randomly picking from a different class.

+At the end the full preloaded set is shuffled so not necessarily batch at the end contains the same split.

+The model was trained like before which led to higher validation accruacy (0.4) but seemed to decrease the evalution accuracy to 0.1

 ## Links